opensafely/documentation/docs/case-control-studies.md

 we will name this dataset definition `dataset_definition_cases.py`.

 When working with multiple dataset definitions, it is good practice to use the same suffix to name each corresponding output file.
-Here, the dataset definition's suffix is `cases`, so the corresponding output file will be named `dataset_cases.csv.gz`.
+Here, the dataset definition's suffix is `cases`, so the corresponding output file will be named `dataset_cases.csv`.

 Our `project.yaml` now includes the following action: